Hepatic ischemia is a condition in which the liver does not get enough blood or oxygen. This causes injury to liver cells.

 - Blood tests to check liver function (AST and ALT).
 These readings can be very high with ischemia.

-- Doppler ultrasound of the blood vessels of liver.
+- Doppler ultrasound of the blood vessels of the liver.

 Treatment depends on the cause.
 Low blood pressure and blood clots must be treated right away.